GeoZcx/Exploring-Maximum-Mean-Discrepancy-Based-Descriptive-Neural-Image-Style-Transfer-Using-PyTorch/README.md

 Gatys kindly provides his implementation of [1.1] on [9]. **All the extensions below are built upon Gatys' code.**

-In this part, we simply run Gatys' code to reproduce similar results in [1.1].
+In this part, we simply run Gatys' code to generate style-transferred images.
 It can be observed that there is "ghosting" in some results, as stated in [8].

 <img src="Results/beethoven_starry_night_gramian_0.0.jpg" height="200"> <img src="Results/church_starry_night_gramian_0.0.jpg" height="200"> <img src="Results/fate_starry_night_gramian_0.0.jpg" height="200">
 <img src="Results/beethoven_face_gramian_0.0.jpg" height="200"> <img src="Results/church_face_gramian_0.0.jpg" height="200"> <img src="Results/fate_face_gramian_0.0.jpg" height="200">